cox-programming-classes/-Processing-FirstObjects/README.md

 1) Read through the code, Run the code, observe what happens.
 2) Change the color of the Blob and alter its start position.
 3) Answer the following questions about the code:
+* What do the calculations in lines 25-28 do?
+* Where to the values of `dx` and `dy` go into the `blob` object?
+* How does this frame-by-frame calculation produce the motion effect that it does?